Contents

 The counterfactual for DAC projects considers quantification of the CO2 that would have been removed from ambient air via a DAC process and durably stored over the same period in the absence of the Project.
 As established in Section 4, the counterfactual of qualifying projects is typically considered to be zero, unless a counterfactual scenario is required in the applicable storage module.

-Net CO2eRemoval Calculation
+Net CDR Calculation

-Calculation Approach
+Calculation Approach and Reporting Period

 DAC systems are typically operated continuously, with captured CO2 being transported and durably stored using a variety of potential processes.
 Due to the continuous nature of DAC systems, the equations below used to calculate net CO2e removals will pertain to all CO2 removals and GHG emissions that occur over an interval of time.
 This unit of time is defined as the Reporting Period, , which represents an interval of time over which net CO2e removals are calculated and reported for verification.

-Calculation of CO2eRemoval
+Calculation of CO2eRemoval, RP

 Net CO2e removal for a process utilizing DAC must be calculated as follows for a Reporting Period, :